-The Snowy Day (Amazon Prime)
+The Snowy Day (Amazon Prime Video)

-Clifford’s Puppy Days (Netflix)
+Clifford’s Puppy Days (Amazon Prime Video)

-Disney short films (Netflix)
+Disney Short Films (Netflix)

-The Gruffalo (Netflix)
+The Gruffalo (Amazon Prime Video)

 Tip: the ones that are available on Amazon Prime Video won’t necessarily show up automatically as you are scrolling through the Children’s menu on whatever device you use to stream Amazon Prime.
 So while you are logged into your Prime account on your computer or phone search for the title you want and then click “add to watchlist.”
 When I did that the shows I selected popped up on our t.v. (we use Roku to stream Amazon Prime and Netflix.)
 Hope that makes sense!
 Basically there is more on Amazon Prime that what they show is available!